34 Facts That Will Make You Stop Using Plastic

 Marine animals are suffering

-Nearly 700 species of marine animals have been impacted by marine debris, most of which is plastic.
-"All of us can make choices to reduce our use of plastic, preventing it from becoming pollution that can harm a wide variety of aquatic animals from fish to seabirds to plankton," says Wegner, who notes that for over ten years, the Shedd Aquarium has hosted beach cleanups as part of their Great Lakes Action Days program.
+Nearly 700 species of marine animals have been impacted by marine debris, most of which is plastic, according to a 2015 study in Marine Pollution Bulletin.
+“All of us can make choices to reduce our use of plastic, preventing it from becoming pollution that can harm a wide variety of aquatic animals from fish to seabirds to plankton,” says Wegner, who notes that for over ten years, the Shedd Aquarium has hosted beach cleanups as part of their Great Lakes Action Days program.
 This has helped the non-profit organization prioritize straws as a non-recyclable single-use plastic item to focus on in encouraging individuals and businesses to reduce their use.
-"Keeping straws and microfibers out of animals' habitats is an important way we can protect and care for them."
+“Keeping straws and microfibers out of animals’ habitats is an important way we can protect and care for them.”

 Straws are a serious problem

-Companies like Starbucks are taking steps—the company says it's banning plastic straws by 2020, citing environmental reasons.
+Companies like Starbucks are taking steps—the company says it’s banning plastic straws by 2020, citing environmental reasons.
 Still, says Wegner, straws are among top the 10 litter items collected at Great Lakes beach cleanups.
-In 2016, volunteers collected 1,594 pounds of litter—more than 90 percent of which was partially, or completely composed of plastic.
-But it's not just the Great Lakes that is suffering, as volunteers at International Coastal Cleanups have picked up more than half a million straws and stirrers.
-Can't bear to part with your sipping device?
-Switch to a stainless steel variety you can use over and over again.
-This another reason why you should never sip from plastic straws.
+But it’s not just the Great Lakes that is suffering, as volunteers at International Coastal Cleanups have picked up more than half a million straws and stirrers.

 Seabirds are ingesting plastic

-Marine life experts estimated that over 99 percent of all seabird species—and over 90 percent of individual seabirds—will have ingested plastic by 2050.
+Marine life experts estimated that over 99 percent of all seabird species—and over 90 percent of individual seabirds—will have ingested plastic by 2050, according to a 2015 study published in PNAS.
 By comparison, in 1960, plastic was found in the stomach of less than 5 percent of seabirds, rising to 80 percent by 2010.
 The biggest threat from ingestion occurs when plastic blocks the digestive tract or fills the stomach, resulting in malnutrition, starvation, and death.

 Plastic’s chemicals can harm marine life

-"A further consequence of ingestion is that the chemical constituents of plastic, as well as the toxins they absorb in the aquatic environment, can enter the bodies of marine organisms upon consumption," says Wegner.
-Research shows that when animals ingest microplastic, it moves the plastic's pollutants and additives to their tissues, resulting in some biological effects.
+“A further consequence of ingestion is that the chemical constituents of plastic, as well as the toxins they absorb in the aquatic environment, can enter the bodies of marine organisms upon consumption,” says Wegner.
+A 2013 study published in Current Biology shows that when animals ingest microplastic, it moves the plastic’s pollutants and additives to their tissues, resulting in some biological effects.

 More plastic than fish

-By 2050, environmental scientists estimate that there will be more plastic than fish (by weight) in the world's oceans.
-This could seriously impact the world's food supply, not to mention the many health risks associated with having so much plastic in our food chain.
-Not to mention, some restaurants are even serving "fraudulent fish."
+By 2050, environmental scientists estimate that there will be more plastic than fish (by weight) in the world’s oceans.
+This could seriously impact the world’s food supply.
+Also, not to mention, there are many health risks associated with having so much plastic in our food chain.

 Biodegradable plastic doesn’t actually break down